ZillianGroup/zbuilder-all-in-one-image/DOCUMENTS/arch.md

 WebScoket server for editor, all components modify method are served by this unit.

-For WebSocket message detail, please see [illa-builder-backend WebSocket Message Documents](https://github.com/illacloud/illa-builder-backend-websocket-docs).
+For WebSocket message detail, please see [zweb-builder-backend WebSocket Message Documents](https://github.com/zilliangroup/zweb-builder-backend-websocket-docs).

-## illa-supervisor-backend
+## zweb-supervisor-backend

 the supervisor unit holds all logon and user info APIs.

-## illa-supervisor-backend-internal
+## zweb-supervisor-backend-internal

 The supervisor internal unit holds ABAC and raw info APIs.